John-Kingham/science-quiz/README.md

 - I used [Mozilla Developer Network](https://developer.mozilla.org/), [W3Schools](https://www.w3schools.com/), [Code Institute](https://codeinstitute.net/), [Codecademy](https://www.codecademy.com/) and [Microsoft Copilot](https://copilot.microsoft.com/) for general reference.
 - I learned about JavaScript's fetch function and error handling from my mentor and Codecademy.
 - Microsoft Copilot showed me how to disable buttons using CSS, and how linear gradients could be used for the "Ask the Internet" visual effects.
+- Although I used various sites for reference, no external code was copy/pasted into the project or copied verbatim.

 ### Documentation